keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 After the restart, ArgoCD will re-deploy the application, Keptn waits until all of the application pods are running and executes `post-deployment` tasks.

-Due to miscofiguration of the `podtato-head-frontend` Deployment, the service is deployed on port `8080` instead of `8081` as it's expected by the task.
+Due to misconfiguration of the `podtato-head-frontend` Deployment, the service is deployed on port `8080` instead of `8081` as it's expected by the task.
 The executed `KeptnTask` therefore fails.